Carlos310197/Carlos310197/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Data Science projects
+- 🔭 Currently working on Data Science, ML and AI projects.
-- 🌱 I’m currently learning Machine Learning and SQL
+- 💻 Enrrolled in the Micromaster in Statistics and Data Science from MITx.
+Right now taking the ML course of this specialization.
+- 🌱 Also, currently participating on this year's EY challenge, which is about identifying rice crops fields in Vietnam to attenuate world's hunger.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/carlos-huapaya-avalos/) and [Twitter](https://twitter.com/carlosha31)
+- 📫 Reach me on: [LinkedIn](https://www.linkedin.com/in/carlos-huapaya-avalos/) and [Twitter](https://twitter.com/carlosha31)

 Here's my card from Daily Dev: